zeusta/Docs/extensions/Guide By Functions/Magento 2/Dropship.md

 ### How Suppliers Manage Drop Shipments

-To help suppliers follow all their drop shipments easier, the extension provides a separate page in the front-end, namely **Supplier Page**, where suppliers can log in and track all related information.
+To help suppliers follow all their drop shipments easier, the module provides a separate page in the front-end, namely **Supplier Page**, where suppliers can log in and track all related information.

 Suppliers will fill their email address and the password received in the **Supplier Login** form as below: